NightMasterX/email-2-terminal/README.md

 # email-2-terminal
+How to use this:<br><br>

+1: Clone or Download the Repository<br>
+2: Go to the EMain.py file and run it<br>
+3: Terminal will ask for inputs
+<BR><BR>
-A Really basic project which allows you to see how many emails you have in your inbox.
-Uses POP3 using poplib!
+DONE!
+It should now show you how many emails you have in your inbox :)